Mech Showdown Onboarding Experience

 Hunt the churns

-I worked tightly with our game developers to monitor the performance.
+I worked tightly with the game developer to monitor the performance.
 We located the major churns through data analytic.
 After testing and analyzing the problems, I iterated the design while my colleague fixing the bugs.

 We have successfully reduced the overall churn by 46%.